Form and theme XML code and CSS element selector

 Here you can find out how to enable or disable tooltips at runtime using the setTooltip() method:

-You can change appearance properties of a ToolbarButton in Lycia Form Designer.
+You can change appearance properties of a ToolbarButton in Lycia Form Builder.
 However, we recommend applying appearance properties via user themes and css.

 To apply a property to a ToolbarButton, set its value in the user theme, directly or using filters.